appvia/terranetes-azure-demo/README.md

 go get github.com/Azure/azure-sdk-for-go/sdk/storage/azblob
 ```

 At this point, you can run this application.
-It creates an Azure storage container and blob object then cleans up after itself by deleting everything at the end.
+It creates an Azure storage container and blob object.

 ## Run the application

 Open the `storage-quickstart.go` file.

-Replace `<StorageAccountName>` with the name of your Azure storage account.
+Export your storage account name and storage account key as enviornment variables.

 Run the application with the `go run` command:

 ```bash
 go run storage-quickstart.go
 ```
+## More information
+For more information on Appvia's Terranetes project, please visit [https://terranetes.appvia.io/](https://terranetes.appvia.io/)